Search

 The second webcast focused on the possibility of carve-outs and sales of business units and discussed the strategic background of a carve-out, guiding principles and carve-out concept, carve-out vs. wind-down, carve-out financials, planning and implementation of the actual carve-out, integration with the sales process and provisions in the company purchase agreement.

-In the third webcast, the transformation of business areas was discussed, focusing on current drivers of strategic transformations, requirements for obtaining funding and the role of state funding in transformation, economic evaluation with practical calculation approaches and operational challenges and strategic fields of action for companies.
+In the third webcast, the transformation of business areas was discussed, focusing on current drivers of strategic transformations, requirements for obtaining subsidies and the role of state funding in transformation, economic evaluation with practical calculation approaches and operational challenges and strategic fields of action for companies.

 Companies are sometimes faced with the challenge that certain areas no longer function as planned – whether due to financial bottlenecks, changes in the market environment or strategic realignments.
 In such situations, decision-makers are faced with the complex question: should the division be transformed, sold or closed?